kubermatic/docs/content/kubermatic/v2.12/advanced/update_versions/_index.en.md

 +++
-title = "Update list of selectable Kubernetes versions" date = 2019-07-05T10:45:00+02:00 weight = 6
+title = "Update List of Selectable Kubernetes Versions" date = 2019-07-05T10:45:00+02:00 weight = 6
 pre = "<b></b>"
 +++

-### Update list of selectable Kubernetes versions
+### Update List of Selectable Kubernetes Versions

 The list of selectable versions when [specifying cluster name and Kubernetes version](../../getting_started/create_cluster/#step-2-specify-the-cluster-name-and-kubernetes-version) is defined in the file
 `versions.yaml`.
 You'll find it in your Kubermatic installer clone directory: